northeast-kansas-library-system/next/source/proposals/OPACShowHoldQueueDetails.change.rst

 Proposal
 --------

 It's been proposed that we change how this system preference operates.
-On January 21, NEKLS will send a survey to the Next Search Catalog library directors asking if this system preference should be set to:
+In February, NEKLS will send a survey to the Next Search Catalog library directors asking if this system preference should be set to:

 - Don't show any hold details (no change)
 - Show holds